 - i.
-Trainer/Assessors record performance of individuals as and when assessment takes place according to unit requirement. - ii.
-These results are provided to the SCO. - iii.
-The SCO compiles a list of 'at-risk' students and initiates intervention strategies by sending an SMS requesting that an appointment be made with the SCO. - iv.
+Trainer/Assessors record performance of individuals as and when assessment takes place according to unit requirement.
+Trainers provide ongoing support to students for achieving satisfactory course progress. - ii.
+The trainers and assessors will provide SCO with a list of students requiring early intervention for students who are at risk of not meeting satisfactory course progress. - iii.
+The SCO compiles a list of 'at-risk' students and initiates intervention strategies by sending an email or SMS requesting that an appointment be made with the SCO. - iv.
 Intervention strategies offering academic and personal counselling are put into action for each 'at-risk' students. - v.
-Intervention strategies for each student are recorded in the student's hard copy file and in the database. - vi.
-Effectiveness of the intervention strategy will also be recorded in the student's hardcopy file. - vii.
-Any case management meeting will be recorded in the student's hard copy file.
+Intervention strategies for each student are recorded in the database (RTOManager). - vi.
+Any case management meeting will be recorded in the database (RTOManager).